cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

     2. If the block is not on the preferred chain, then it has been rolled back and needs to be resubmitted.
     3. If the block is on the preferred chain but there is no boost, then the chain has entered a cool-down period and the party want to wait for more confirmation, as one does currently in Praos.

 Note that the third ("cool down") case would only occur if voting was prevented by a substantial disruption such as widespread loss of network connectivity or an attack.
-Reasonable values for $U$ and $L$ are 90 and 30 seconds, respectively, which means that settled vs rolled-back would be certain in two minutes.
+Reasonable values for $U$ and $L$ are 90 and 30 seconds, respectively, which means that settled versus rolled-back would be certain in two minutes.

 Specific use cases involving time-constrained, high-value transactions conform to this generic pattern.
 When the value at risk is low, a one-in-a-million chance of a rollback might not be as concerning as it would be for a large transaction.
+Examples follow:

 - Centralized exchanges, where fast settlement improves the user convenience and experience
 - Partner chains and bridges, where certainty about synchronization between two chains is essential